Pinaki82/Tulu-C-IDE/CCLS_GEN/ardu_cli/MyFirstSketch/README.md

 It may vary.

-In the case of PlatforIO SDK, the lines will look like this,
+In the case of PlatformIO SDK, the lines will look like this,

 ```
 %c --target=avr